Expert Tips to Recover a Faulty RAID Array from NAS Digiever DS-2005

 To minimize data loss risks, it is generally recommended to maintain up-to-date firmware versions on NAS devices.
 Before considering a firmware rollback or downgrade, it is advisable to backup all critical data and carefully evaluate the potential impact on system stability, security, and compatibility.

-Although NAS DS-2005 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-2005 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view